 Fredericks locates his projects in featureless, perfectly flat landscapes austerely defined by an unbroken and continuous horizon.
 Working in such minimal environments, temporal atmospheric phenomena and the subtleties of light become powerful elements that define the visual plane.
 Verging on transcendental, this view transports us beyond our culturally imbued recognitions of the geographical qualities of place.

-Editor’s Note: Topophilia will be shown as an exhibition at the ARC ONE gallery in Melbourne from November 6 to December 7, 2013.
+Editor’s Note: Topophilia was shown as an exhibition at the ARC ONE gallery in Melbourne from November 6 to December 7, 2013.